Terracini Convexity: Introduction

 We are aware that there is a definition available for non-polyhedral $k$-neighborly convex cones that are closed and pointed which parallels the polyhedral setting \cite{kalai2008neighborly} -- that is, the cone over any subset of up to $k$ extreme rays forms an exposed face.
 However, this notion is too restrictive in the non-polyhedral case as it essentially requires that all the low-dimensional faces are polyhedral, and, in particular, are linearly isomorphic to orthants.
-This limitation restricts the utility of neighborliness in the non-polyhedral context.
-For example, the cone of positive semidefinite matrices is not $k$-neighborly for any $k > 1$ as all the faces other than the extreme rays are non-polyhedral, and as a consequence, neighborliness is not useful for characterizing tightness of semidefinite relaxations for nonconvex problems that are ubiquitous in many applications \cite{rfp2010nuclear,crpw2012atomic}, in contrast to the situation with linear programming.
-Thus, we seek a more flexible notion for non-polyhedral cones that specializes to the usual definition of neighborliness for polyhedral cones.
+This limitation restricts the utility of neighborliness in the non-polyhedral context in a number of ways.